 - Mash Taste: Oats themselves are soft, but still with a bit of tooth.
-Some noticable sweetness left in the mash.
-Remove the barley husk from this and I could totally see this being a Scotsman's breakfast.
+Some noticeable sweetness left in the mash.
+Remove the barley husk from this and I could totally see this being a Scotsman’s breakfast.
 (I would seriously eat it)

 - Iodine: The test showed complete conversion and with the wort being clearer, there was no confusion to the readings – iodine went in iodine colored and stayed iodine color

 - OG: ~15.2B (aka 15.2P), compared to the theoretical max of 27.5P means we gathered to the wort ~55.3% of the sugar.
 This is less than the Flaked (see next section) Makes me a little worried about the overall extract.

 - Wort: Wort tastes very oaty with a hearty mouthfeel and clean nutty component.
 Definite impact from the oats on the overall character.
 Would definitely enjoy this in the morning.
 Might be the ultimate Hot Scotchy.

 Contact!
 Iodine Stays Iodiney (Even after swirling and mixing)

 Some days my refractometer photo game is on point.
 This was not one of those days Steel Cut – reading about 15.2B

 - Mash Taste: This mash was total mush.
 The oats had no residual presence having just dissolved away.
 The mash itself was mostly bland, lacking sweetness, indicating it had moved into the wort.

 - Iodine: The test showed complete conversion, though the extra material carried into the wort was causing some color change that eventually settled back to dirty iodine color

 - OG: ~18B (aka 18P), compared to the theoretical max of 27.5P means we gathered to the wort ~65.5% of the sugar.
 Not too shabby.